Screenwriting

 Course Structure

-As a creative workshop-style class, students will get the most from this class by actively participating.
+In a creative workshop-style class, students will benefit most by actively participating.
 Weekly assignments will be a mix of writing exercises, script pages, journal responses, discussion, and assigned readings.
 Homework will be assigned each week through Canvas.
-All weekly assignments and readings need to be completed prior to each week’s live class.

 The course will have two main focuses: analyzing dramatic structure in existing screenplays and applying that structure to the student’s own writing.